 Attorneys Fred Pritzker and Eric Hageman recently won $5.1 million for a man whose injury was so severe that his leg eventually had to be amputated.
 He endured multiple surgeries before his leg had to be removed below the knee.
-Contact them at 1-888-377-8900 or submit our free consultation form.
+Contact Fred and Eric using the form below.

 The tibia (or shin bone) is the larger of the two bones in the lower leg.
 At the very top of the tibia is the tibial plateau.
 When it is broken or fractured, it can be very serious, with long-term consequences.
 About half of all tibial plateau fractures cause damage to the adjacent soft tissue.
 When the damage to the bone and/or tissue is significant, there can be long-term mobility issues, and partial or total knee replacement surgery may be required.